bambocher/pocketsphinx-python/README.rst

     :target: https://pypi.python.org/pypi/pocketsphinx
     :alt: License

-Python interface to CMU `SphinxBase <https://github.com/cmusphinx/sphinxbase>`__ and `PocketSphinx <https://github.com/cmusphinx/pocketsphinx>`__ libraries created with SWIG.
+Python interface to CMU `Sphinxbase <https://github.com/cmusphinx/sphinxbase>`__ and `Pocketsphinx <https://github.com/cmusphinx/pocketsphinx>`__ libraries created with `SWIG <http://www.swig.org>`__.
-PocketSphinx packages include python support, however, it is based on Automake and not well supported on Windows.
+Pocketsphinx packages include python support, however, it is based on Automake and not well supported on Windows.
+Pocketsphinx is part of the `CMU Sphinx <http://cmusphinx.sourceforge.net>`__ Open Source Toolkit For Speech Recognition.

 This package provides module created with Python distutils setup and can be more portable.